Stay French, or not? New Caledonia holds independence vote

 When polls open at 7 a.m. in New Caledonia – a vast archipelago east of Australia that is 10 time zones ahead of Paris – voters will be asked to vote yes or no on the question: “Do you want New Caledonia to achieve full sovereignty and become independent?”

 The territory of 270,000 people won broad autonomy after violence in 1988 led to a political process known as the Noumea Agreement.
-The accord provides for the “progressive, accompanied and irreversible transfer of powers from the French state to New Caledonia” – except for powers over defense, security justice, foreign affairs and currency.
+The accord provided for the “progressive, accompanied and irreversible transfer of powers from the French state to New Caledonia,” except in the areas of defense, public security, justice, foreign affairs and currency.

-In the first such referendum in 2018, 43.6% of voters supported independence, and 46.7% supported it in the second vote in 2020.
-While support for a “yes” vote seemed to be growing, the region’s first outbreak of COVID-19 in September threw the political debate into disarray.
+In the first such referendum in 2018, 43.6% of voters supported independence, and 46.7% favored it in a second vote held in 2020.
+While support for a “yes” vote seemed to be growing, the region’s first coronavirus outbreak in September threw the political debate into disarray.
 Until then, New Caledonia had been one of the few virus-free places left on the planet.

-By November, 271 deaths had been recorded and the regional Senate decreed a year of traditional Kanak mourning.
+By November, the archipelago had reported 271 COVID-19 deaths, and the regional Senate decreed a year of traditional Kanak mourning.
 Independence activists felt they couldn’t campaign out of respect for their dead, and demanded that the referendum be postponed.

-But pro-France groups insisted that the date be maintained, to end uncertainty over the region’s future and boost its economic prospects.
-After military medics were sent from the mainland, the virus situation stabilized, and the central government decided to maintain the Dec.
-12 date.
+But pro-France groups insisted the vote should take place as scheduled on Dec.
+12 to end uncertainty over New Caledonia’s future and to boost its economic prospects.
+After military medics were sent from the mainland, the virus situation stabilized, and the French government decided to stick to the planned date.

 Pro-independence activists announced they would refuse to take part in the vote, accusing the government in Paris of imposing the referendum date and violating neutrality by publishing a document seen as casting the consequences of independence in a negative light.